2KAbhishek/links/README.md

 cd links
 ```

-### Setup Your Own links
+## Setup Your Own links

 You can easily set up links to show your own profiles.

 -   Fork the repo
 -   Clone it
 -   Open up `script.js` and update the `username` variable to your internet username.
-- Edit the `links` JSON array in script.js, add/remove link elements as required.
+-   Edit the `links` JSON array in `script.js`, add/remove link elements as required.
 -   Open up `index.html` and update the `title` tag to make it your username.
 -   You may also want to update the favicon, update the `link` tag in `index.html`
 -   Push your changes
 -   Go to repo settings on GitHub and enable GitHub Pages.

 The site should be live on `https://<your-username>.github.io/links`

+### JSON Schema

+Every link has the following properties:

+-   `name`: The name of the link
+-   `description`: The description of the link
+-   `url`: The URL of the link
+-   `icon`: The icon of the link, fontawesome classes in use
+-   `color`: The color of the link, hex code in use

-#### Overriding URL Logic
+### Overriding URL Logic

 If your username is different across sites or you want to add a custom url as a link just add the entire url in the `url` field.
 Presence of `http` in the url string will override the URL building logic and present your link as is.

-#### Order Of Links
+### Order Of Links

 The order of links presented will be the same as their order in the `links` array in `scrip.js`.

-#### Brand Icons
+### Brand Icons

 This project uses [Font Awesome Brand](https://fontawesome.com/v6/icons?s=brands) for adding icons, if the icon you are looking for is not available, try using the full version of [Font Awesome](https://fontawesome.com/v6/icons/).